Residential Customers

 The new rate structure will:

-- Add an $8.00-per-kilowatt (kW) peak hour demand charge.
+- Add an $8.00-per-kilowatt (kW) peak hour demand charge, which customers will see on their bills as Peak Charge.
 This charge covers fixed system costs, including generating stations.

-The demand charge is applied to the highest demand recorded in one hour by the customer during Santee Cooper system peak hours for each month.
+The Peak Charge is applied to the highest demand recorded in one hour by the customer during Santee Cooper system peak hours for each month.
 By shifting high-use appliances to the 21 hours a day that are not peak hours, a residential customer could use the same amount of energy and receive a lower bill.

 How Demand Could Impact Your Bill